TahirAnny/TahirAnny/README.md

 <br/>
 <br/>

-❤ to help others and Always try to spread good vibes on the interwebs.
+❤ to help others and always try to spread good vibes on the interwebs.
 Here are some of the answers I found useful or fun (not necessarily accepted, nor highest voted)

 <!-- StackOverflow:START -->
 - [Automapper: validation exception ignoring destination property](https://stackoverflow.com/questions/69924947/automapper-validation-exception-ignoring-destination-property/69925330#69925330)